Skip to main content

 6 to 7 weeks

-Two orange and white kittens sleeping
+Two orange newborn kittens sleeping against a white background.

 Be cautious when caring for your kitten